bbuchsbaum/sematlas/proposal.md

 #### **2. Hardened Data Curation & Preprocessing Pipeline**

 Our data pipeline is designed for maximum fidelity and robustness, treating potential sources of error as signals to be modeled or explicitly mitigated.
+The pipeline implements a **dual-scale data strategy** that balances development velocity with production rigor through explicit development and production phases.

+*   **2.0 Multi-Scale Data Strategy:**
+    *   **Development Data Scale:** `neurosynth_subset_1k` (1,000 studies) for rapid iteration, debugging, and architecture development with CI/CD cycles <5 minutes.
+    *   **Production Data Scale:** `neurosynth_full_12k` (~12,000 studies) for final validation, production model training, and scientific analysis.
+    *   **Phase-Gated Implementation:** Each development sprint follows Development (weeks 1-2) → Production (week 3) progression with explicit data scale transitions.

 *   **2.1 Coordinate & Volumetric Processing:**
     *   **Scale & Orientation Augmentation:** For the volumetric C-VAE, each study's foci will be convolved with a Gaussian kernel whose FWHM is randomly sampled from {6mm, 12mm}.
 The kernel's orientation will also be randomly perturbed with anisotropic scaling (±20% along x, y, and z axes) to discourage axis-aligned artifacts and improve model robustness for small, non-spherical structures (e.g., thalamic nuclei, brainstem).